- Adult Fitness

 - Faculty, Admin Professional, Post-Doctoral Fellow

 - The insurance plan year runs from January 1 to December 31

-- Premiums are paid one month in advance (i.e., the deduction from January's earnings pays the premium for February's coverage).
-Rate changes are effective for the deductions taken from December's pay.
+- Premiums are paid in the current month (i.e., the deduction from June earnings pays the premium for June's coverage).

 Unless there are specific rulings to define otherwise, employees are taxed by the state in which they work - not the state in which they live.

 The W-4, Employee's Withholding Allowance Certificate, tells the employer:

 - How many withholding allowances the employee is claiming

 - Whether the employee claims exemption from withholding or elects to have additional funds withheld above the standard allowances